 Co-Founder and Treasurer

 Melissa is also a native of Santa Barbara, and has been building Adam's Angels side by side with Adam from the very start.
-A mother who raised two children on her own, Melissa is highly sensitive to the cause of children and young adults who are or are at risk of becoming unsheltered.
+Melissa is highly sensitive to the cause of children and young adults who are or are at risk of becoming unsheltered.
 She is spearheading a new project that will focus on their needs in our community.

 Another early Angel, Mary is a renown inspirational speaker and works with healing and empowering of battered women.
 She hosts the ARISE women's conferences nationally and internationally, and brings a focus on women’s issues to Adam's Angels.